chelceacalin/RentNow/README.md

 - **Notifications**: Users receive reminders one day before a book needs to be returned and daily after the return date is exceeded.
 Both the renter and the owner of the book are notified when a book is rented.
 - **Monitoring**: The app integrates with Grafana for monitoring, using pre-configured dashboards for visualization, and Loki for log collection.
 - **Reporting**: Ability to download PDF reports regarding you books
+- **ChatBot**: Ability to interact with a Chat Widget that allows you to learn more information about the application.
+It comes with predefined answers, but the questions don't need to be accurate, and also admins can teach it on the fly!

 ## Technologies